 We can measure nearly every commercially available soil sensor, including tensiometers, heat flux plates, thermocouples, psychrometers, lysimeters, and gypsum blocks.
-See the Soil Water Content and Soil Water Matric Potential links at right for more information about the quality sensors we manufacture.
+The following is a discussion of the Soil Water Content and Soil Water Matric Potential sensors we manufacture.

 The availability of multiple telecommunications and on-site options for retrieving data also allows systems to be customized to meet exact needs.
 Options include: voice-synthesized phone, telephone, cellphone, satellite, radio, ethernet, short haul, meteorburst, coaxial cable, and storage module.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, or pagers.
 Real-time or historical data can be displayed or processed with Campbell Scientific software.
 Data can also be exported as ASCII files for further processing by spreadsheets, databases, or analysis programs.

 We measure soil water content using methods that are sensitive to soil dielectric constant.
 Our TDR100-based system uses proven time-domain reflectometry (TDR) to accurately and reliably measure soil volumetric water content and bulk electrical conductivity in soils over a wide range of textures and soluble salt concentrations.
 This system uses coaxial multiplexers to connect the TDR100 to up to 512 TDR probes.
 The TDR100 features lower current demand and a typical measurement time of two seconds.
 The operating temperature range of -25° to +50°C covers typical applications as well as monitoring frost depth.
 Windows support software provides setup, troubleshooting, and display of waveforms and measurements.
-A customized 16" x 18" environmental enclosure is configured to easily mount and protect a CR1000 datalogger or CR3000 datalogger, 12 volt power supply, TDR100, and 8-channel multiplexer.
+A customized 16 inch by 18 inch environmental enclosure is configured to easily mount and protect a CR1000 datalogger or CR3000 datalogger, 12 Vdc power supply, TDR100, and 8-channel multiplexer.

 The CS650 and CS655 are multiparameter smart sensors that use innovative techniques to monitor soil volumetric water content, bulk electrical conductivity, and temperature.
 They estimate soil-water content for a wide range of mineral soils.
 Measurements are corrected for effects of soil texture and electrical conductivity.